 3. Let someone else do the thinking and planning for you

-Once a Month Meals is a membership site that allows you to pick and choose among all tried and true recipes for busy families.
-It takes meal planning to a whole other level by having you set up your meals for the entire month, prep and all, in ONE.
+Find meal planning membership site that allow you to pick and choose among all tried and true recipes for busy families.
+Take meal planning to a whole other level by setting up your meals for an extended period of time (like the entire month), prep and all, in ONE.
 DAY.

-How it works is you choose the recipes or follow their menu packs.
-They’ll tell you exactly what you need from the grocery store, how to prep the food and freeze it, and then day of cooking instructions.
+How it works is you choose the recipes or follow premade menu packs.
+You'll get a list of exactly what you need from the grocery store, how to prep the food and freeze it, and then day of cooking instructions.

 With any of these easy meal planning tips above, you’ll definitely save yourself time, money, and sanity by preparing for wholesome meals so that you can spend them on taking care of your family.